hallpaz/MLforNewMedia/docs/deepimplicits.md

 "At inference time, we feed the input to the network to ob-tain components of the BSP-tree, i.e., leaf nodes (planes P) and connections (binary weights T).
 We then apply classic Constructive Solid Geometry (CSG) to extract the ex-plicit polygonal surfaces of the shapes."

-decompoe em planos, learneable plane parameters, learn how to combine (CSG) them and also the union
+decompose em planos, learnable plane parameters, learn how to combine (CSG) them and also the union

 "Another similar work is CvxNet [8], which decomposes shapes as a collection of convex primitives.
 However, BSP-Net differs from CvxNet in several significant ways: 1? we